-- 5. Make sure that the Enable VPN Service check box is selected. - Specify any VPN service settings on the page.
-For more information, see Specify VPN Service in the Router on page 141. - 7.
-Click the For Windows button to download the OpenVPN configuration files. - 8.
-Visit openvpn.net/index.php/download/community-downloads.html to download the OpenVPN client utility.
+- Make sure that the Enable VPN Service check box is selected.
+For more information about the VPN configuration for the router, see Enable OpenVPN service in the router on page 154. - 9.
+Click the For Windows button to download the router's OpenVPN configuration files to your Windows-based computer. - 10.
+Unzip the OpenVPN configuration files and copy them to the folder in which you installed the OpenVPN client utility.